Vasily Zaitsev (pilot): Early life

 After graduating from the Luhansk Military Aviation School of Pilots in December 1933, he became a pilot in the 16th Fighter Aviation Squadron.
 Three years later, he completed flight commander training at the Borisoglebsk Military Aviation School of Pilots, after which he briefly worked as a flight instructor.
 In November 1939, he transferred to the 42nd Fighter Aviation Regiment.
-Initially a pilot, there he became an assistant squadron commander and was promoted again in January 1941 when the unit was based in Vilinus.
+Initially a pilot, there he became an assistant squadron commander and was promoted again in January 1941 when the unit was based in Vilnius.
 Until later that year, when they were sent for retraining on the LaGG-3, the unit was equipped with I-153 fighters, which became obsolete in World War II.